gupy-io/searchops/docs/RTR/README.md

 State 2: <CreateTargetIndex line 73, col 22 to line 76, col 60 of module zdr1>
 State 3: <CopyDocuments line 78, col 18 to line 81, col 56 of module zdr1>
 State 4: <CreateRequest line 99, col 18 to line 103, col 30 of module zdr1>
-State 5: <AtomicAliasSwap line 83, col 20 to line 89, col 58 of module zdr1>>
+State 5: <AtomicAliasSwap line 83, col 20 to line 89, col 58 of module zdr1>
 ```

 When a new document is created, it might be written to the old index after the
 reindex copies existing documents to the new index but before the write alias is
 swapped.
+When the read alias is swapped, a read request will see inconsistent
-This indeed leads to data loss because the new document lives only in
+state.
+Even worse, this leads to data loss because the new document lives only
-the old index and the whole index is later deleted.
+in the old index and the whole index is later deleted.

 ### ZDR + Write To New

 The immediate fix for the data loss scenario described on the zero downtime
 reindex procedure is to perform writes in the new index.
-The expected drawback
+The predicted drawback
 is that until the read alias is changed to the new index, users will be served
 with stale data, violating relocation transparency.
 Let's check it:

 ```
-process ZDR = "Zero Downtime Reindex" begin
+process ZDR = "Zero Downtime Reindex + Write To New" begin
     CreateTargetIndex:
         cluster := CreateIndex(cluster, [ name |-> "idx_v2", docs |-> {} ]);